-self-motivated reading and research
+- self-motivated reading and research

->

-> Assessment for core classes comprises a combination of examinations worth 60% and assignments worth 40%.
+Assessment for core classes comprises a combination of examinations worth 60% and assignments worth 40%.
 Elective classes have no examinations and are assessed in a variety of ways using essay/report-based assignments worth 100%.

->

-> Minimum second-class Honours degree, or overseas equivalent, in marketing or business.
-Business-related degrees should include some marketing component.
+Minimum second-class Honours degree, or overseas equivalent, in marketing or a business-related degree including a significant marketing element.

->

-> Pre-Masters preparation course
+Pre-Masters preparation course